Dear friends and other interesting creatures,

 make yourself a structure you can live inside.

 – Aimee Bender

-Growing up, my entire excistance revolved around the blessing, forgiveness, joy or occassional dissapointment my grandparents may have feel about me.
-Oupa Mike and Ouma Chrissie was the genes, love, rubber and rope that held the family together.
+Growing up, my entire existence revolved around the blessing, forgiveness, joy or occasional disappointment my grandparents may have felt about me.
+Oupa Mike and Ouma Chrissie were the genes, love, rubber and rope that held the family together.

 I miss my grandparents more than words could describe.
 No wordsmith could do better than I, for silence is also a word.

 I have been missing my Ouma Chrissie especially the past few days, but then, I realise that I’ve never truly seen her as an entity alone.
 In my mind, they are joined and therefore my missing is of the sense of wonder I felt when I was with them.
 To them I was never loud, I was never too much, or too little – I was just right.
 Always.